Not everyone will understand the deep satisfaction of a carefully packed family car just before you slam it shut for the big drive.

 In our case, we headed for La Rive campsite near Biscarrosse, about an hour south-west of Bordeaux.
 But we chose to take the journey itself slowly, with an overnight ferry out of Portsmouth bound for Saint-Malo.

-‘The waterpark has multiple slides, lazy river and a huge tipping bucket to catch the unwary,’ writes Chris
+‘The waterpark has multiple slides, a lazy river and a huge tipping bucket to catch the unwary,’ writes Chris

 Chris’s children tuck into some delicious desserts